top of page

 RECERTIFICATION

 1) You will now renew your CPCS on your anniversary date every 3 years, not in the same cycle as your license.
 You can find the date on your LPCA profile or in your CCALP profile.
-(No recertifications will happen before 2025.)

-2) Recertification will require 18 CEs in the following areas:
+2) Recertification will require 12 CEs in the following areas:

 • Problematic Clinical Supervision Experiences and Cases (6)